A person who states that they are disabled must:

 General Relief benefits are issued on a plastic card called an Electronic Benefits Transfer (EBT) card.
 Money can be accessed by making purchases from stores that have point of sale machines, or at ATMs displaying the “QUEST” logo.

-After aid is granted, you must report any changes to your income, household composition, and property to an Eligibility Specialist on your Monthly Eligibility Report (CW7).
+After aid is granted, you must report any changes to your income, household composition, and property to an Eligibility Specialist by calling our call center at 888-385-5160.

 No. If you are receiving Supplemental Security Income/State Supplemental Payment (SSI/SSP), you already receive a cash form of public assistance and are not eligible for General Relief.